BIOS Flashing Guide¶

 - Custom VRAM splits beyond the stock 8GB/8GB and 12GB/4GB options

-- Chipset menu access for advanced settings
+- Chipset menu access for advanced configuration options

 Flashing Methods¶